ED-Y-S/Simple-Ebay-Web-Crawler/README.md

 ```

 ***Side Notes:***
-1. The `--csv` command appears to indicate that the file will be made into a CSV file; the value behind it must be added and must be truthy (i.e anything numeric but 0) for it to work.
+1. Typing the `--csv` command a space after the search term to indicate that the file will be created into a CSV file instead of a JSON file; the value behind `--csv` must be added and must be truthy (i.e anything numeric but 0) for it to work.
 2. Rmember to quote your search term when entering to avoid error that might be caused by a space in between words.
 3. By default, `ebay-dl.py` only goes through the first ten pages of the search results on Ebay.
 However, you may add `--page_number` behind the search term (before `--csv` if you have it) with the amount of pages you want one space behind it.
 <br />